robinnewhouse/DHNLNtupleAnalysis/README.md

 ### Running plotHistograms.py

-Coming soon...
+Will update soon!!

 ## Quick Start Guide

 This ntuple analysis code is designed to output histograms for analysis selection variables in the dHNL analysis.

 The `makeHistogram.py` file is the steering code for making histograms.
 To run the code, a configuration file is needed that provides the analysis code with a list of selections associated to a given channel name.
-For a list of the supported channel names see [List of configuration files](#List-of-configuration-files).
+For a list of the supported channel names see [List of configuration files](#list-of-configuration-files).

 To add a new channel, edit the corresponding config file and make a new channel that includes the cuts you wish to apply.